Transport in Nottingham: Buses

+Broadmarsh bus station is situated in the city centre, adjacent to the former Broadmarsh Shopping Centre, underneath its multi-storey car park.
+It is bordered by Canal Street (A6008 road) and is close to Nottingham railway and tram stations.

+Services that call here are operated predominantly by Trent Barton, with routes to Keyworth, Radcliffe-on-Trent, Cotgrave, Kegworth, Coalville and East Midlands Airport.

-Victoria Bus Station
+Victoria bus station

-Victoria Bus Station is situated within the Victoria Centre, at the northern edge of Nottingham City Centre.
+Victoria bus station is situated within the Victoria Centre, at the northern edge of the city centre.

-Trent Barton manages the bus station's travel shop and operates routes to Derby, Hucknall, Mansfield, Chesterfield, Queen's Medical Centre, and a CentreLink bus service to Broadmarsh bus station.
+Trent Barton manages the bus station's travel shop and operates routes to Queen's Medical Centre, Derby, Hucknall, Mansfield.

-Stagecoach provides a HopperBus service from Victoria Bus Station to the University of Nottingham, and Nottingham City Transport operates from nearby stops on Milton Street.
+Stagecoach provides routes to Sherwood Forest, Mansfield and Chesterfield.
+Nottingham City Transport's routes call at nearby stops on Milton Street.

 Ticketing

 All operators issue single journey tickets and day tickets which can be used on all the services that operator runs.
 The Robin Hood day ticket allows travel on any bus, tram or local train service within the Nottingham area.

 Taxis

-The city has a large number of licensed taxi companies operating, usually in areas local to the office.
-There are also green London style Hackney Carriage taxis, which can be hailed on the street.
+The city has a large number of licensed taxi companies operating.
+There are also dark green London-style Hackney Carriage taxis, which can be hailed on the street.

-There are several designated taxi rank in the city centre, including at Nottingham railway station, Wheeler Gate, Victoria Centre, Broadmarsh bus station and The Corner House.
+There are several designated taxi ranks in the city centre, including at Nottingham station, Wheeler Gate, the Victoria Centre, Broadmarsh bus station and The Corner House.

-Jim Mortell of Taxi Licensing at Nottingham City Council said “The City Council has a team of uniformed late-night enforcement officers and non-uniformed enforcement officers working to detect any instances of drivers plying for hire illegally.
-This includes private hire drivers picking up passengers who have not pre-booked, and any drivers not licensed to work within Nottingham City.”
+Jim Mortell, of Taxi Licensing at Nottingham City Council, said "The City Council has a team of uniformed late-night enforcement officers and non-uniformed enforcement officers working to detect any instances of drivers plying for hire illegally.
+This includes private hire drivers picking up passengers who have not pre-booked and any drivers not licensed to work within Nottingham City".